Skip to main content

 Maraq

-Somali-style soup with vegetables, meat, and spices.
-Lighter than fah-fah, often eaten for lunch or dinner.
+A Somali-style soup of vegetables, meat, and spices.
+It runs lighter than fah-fah and usually shows up at lunch or dinner.

 Oodkac